bluzky/raga/README.md

 1. Elixir and Erlang installed
 2. PostgreSQL with pgvector extension
+3. Ollama for local embeddings
-3. A Groq API key
+4. A Groq API key

 ### PostgreSQL with pgvector